hulloitskai/docker-infra/README.md

 - Given that your domain is _example.com_, consider manually pointing _www.example.com_ at _example.com_ using a CNAME record.
-- Consider using this platform as a Docker Swarm manager, using `docker swarm init` (while connected to the remote Docker daemon).
+- Consider using this infra as a Docker Swarm manager, using `docker swarm init` (while connected to the remote Docker daemon).
 Once this is configured, you can bundle Docker containers into a stack using a `docker-compose.yml`, and deploy them together using `docker stack deploy`.